List of Law & Order: Criminal Intent characters: Danny Ross

 Although it is never officially mentioned on screen, there are several moments that imply a romantic relationship between Dr. Elizabeth Rodgers (Leslie Hendrix) and Ross.
 In one episode, Ross and Rodgers can be seen getting into an elevator dressed for going to the theater.
 When Ross asks Rodgers for information on Goren, Goren later confronts Ross with this, shouting at Ross, "Did your girlfriend tell you that?!"
 After Ross is murdered, Goren and Eames arrive at the crime scene to find Rodgers already there, visibly distraught over both his death and the fact that the FBI is denying her access to the body.

 Zoe Callas

 Callas is the successor for Danny Ross.
 Callas transferred from the Internal Affairs Bureau to be the captain of the Major Case Squad.
 However, she stays around as captain for only one season before being replaced by Joseph Hannah in Season 10.
 Her sudden departure from the Major Case Squad is never explained.
-Callas is the only police main character in the Law & Order universe who is not seen brandishing or even possessing a service weapon.
+Callas and Lieutenant Kate Dixon are the only police main characters in the Law & Order universe who are not seen with a service weapon.

 Callas mentions she is from a Greek-American family and has a daughter.
 Callas is divorced.
 Her eldest daughter is at Columbia University as a premed student.
 She also has mentioned she has a brother who works in the construction field.